Roshendz/audio_transcriber/README.md

 - **New in version 1.4.0**: Search bar for transcribed text.
 Users can now quickly find and highlight specific keywords or phrases in the transcribed text.
 - **New in version 1.5.0**: Customized the transcription formatting for improved readability.
 - **New in version 1.5.0**: Added a new feature to transcribe audio from selected MP4 files.
+- **New in version 1.6.0.0**: Added Text-to-Speech feature.
+Users can now convert text to speech in multiple languages.

 ## How to Use